keithalewis/math/rfd.md

 ## Mathematical Prerequisites

-We assume all sets are finite.
-Continuous time results can be recovered by taking limits.
+We assume all sets are finite since every computer implementation is finite.
+Continuous time results can be recovered by taking appropriate limits.

 Every finite dimensional vector space is isomorphic to $\RR^n$ but it is useful to keep track of where they come from.
 If $S$ is finite and $B(S)$ are (necessarily) bounded functions from $S$ to $\RR$ then $n$ is the cardinality of $S$.
 The space of (finitely-additive) measures $ba(S)$ on $S$ is isomorphic under the same condition.

-Recall the dual of $B(S)$ is isometrically isomorphic to $ba(S)$ for any set $S$.
+Recall the vector space dual of $B(S)$ is isometrically isomorphic to $ba(S)$ for any set $S$.
 If $L\in B(S)^*$ define $\lambda\in ba(S)$ by $\lambda(A) = L(1_A)$ for $A\subseteq S$
 where $1_A(s) = 1$ if $s\in A$ and $1_A(s) = 0$ if $s\not\in A$.
 It is a measure since ${\lambda(A\cup B) = \lambda(A) + \lambda(B) - \lambda(A\cap B)}$
 follows from $1_{A\cup B} = 1_A + 1_B - 1_{A\cap B}$
 and $\lambda(\emptyset) = 0$ since $1_\emptyset = 0$.
-See [@DunSch1958] for the proof it is an isometery.
+See [@DunSch1958] for the details.

 ### Partition